 There are some potential negatives to consider, though.
 Synchronous learning requires that students keep stricter schedules, which prevents flexibility.
 Furthermore, synchronous learning sometimes requires more work on the part of particularly gifted students, who may feel slowed down or held back by their peers.

 In addition, synchronous learning can feel repetitive on the part of lecturers, especially online teachers.
 They have to repeat the same information again and again, as well as sometimes do more busywork like grading the same papers from each group of students at the same time each day.
 For teachers and students who hate routine, synchronous learning can feel stifling.

 Asynchronous learning is the opposite of synchronous learning.
 While synchronous learning requires all of a class’s students to learn the material simultaneously, asynchronous learning does not.
 It’s more like self-paced leaning.
 Through asynchronous learning, each learner discovers, absorbs, and processes the material at a different time.
 Furthermore, learners receive educational materials when the instructor is not necessarily present or communicable.

 Put another way, there’s no interacting in real-time or face-to-face with others in asynchronous learning situations.
 For example, some online college classes are asynchronous.
-The professor may upload class materials, such as worksheets or pre-recorded lectures, to an online portal using an internet connection.
+The professor may upload class materials, such as worksheets or pre-recorded lessons, to an online portal using an internet connection.
 Each student can then download and review the materials at their own pace.
 Assuming they complete homework or other assignments by a certain deadline.
 They may also use discussion boards.